 If the bank gets a deficiency judgment against you, you remain responsible for the outstanding balance left on the loan after the foreclosure sale.
 However, some states don't allow deficiency judgments under certain circumstances.

-The summons and complaint give you a deadline by which you must respond if you choose to contest or argue the lawsuit, usually between 20 and 30 days.
+The summons gives you a deadline by which you must respond to the complaint if you choose to contest or argue the lawsuit, usually between 20 and 30 days.
 Whether you file a response is up to you.

-A few states give you some time after the foreclosure auction to redeem the property and recover ownership of the home by paying off the successful bidder or paying off the entire mortgage debt.
+A few states give a foreclosed homeowner some time after the foreclosure auction to redeem the property and recover ownership of the home by reimbursing the successful bidder or paying off the entire mortgage debt.
+To find out if your state's laws provide a post-sale redemption period, check our Key Aspects of State Foreclosure Law: 50-State Chart.

 If you're facing a foreclosure and want to learn about potential defenses, whether you're likely to face a deficiency judgment, or how to avoid a foreclosure by working out an alternative, like a loan modification, consider talking to a foreclosure attorney.